-Ross works on forecasting and foresight methods related to technological progress and existential risk.
-His research focus is on the development and impacts of transformative AI.
+Ross is the Executive Director of the Transformative Futures Institute, an Assistant Professor of Business Analytics at Wichita State University and a Foresight Institute Fellow.
+He works on forecasting and foresight methods related to technological progress and existential risk.
+His primary research focus is on the development and impacts of transformative AI.

-His previous work involving AI and forecasting has been published in Technological Forecasting and Social Progress, Futures, Harvard Business Review, ACM Computing Surveys, the Journal of the American Medical Association.
+His work involving AI and forecasting has been published in outlets such as Technological Forecasting and Social Progress, Futures, Harvard Business Review, ACM Computing Surveys, and the Journal of the American Medical Association.
 He has presented work at the AAAI and ACM Conference on AI, Ethics and Society, the International Conference on Artificial General Intelligence and the European Commission Joint Research Centre.